 What even is a coffee enema?
-If you ever heard of an enema this is where you take a solution, typically saline, and insert it into your rectum to go into your colon with a device which could be a simple balloon, syringe, or
+If you have ever heard of an enema this is where you take a solution, typically saline, and insert it into your rectum to go into your colon with a device which could be a simple balloon, syringe, or silicone bag.

 The goal is to basically put the solution into your colon to wash your colon out for cleansing.
 Any solution that goes into your colon is going to be absorbed through your colon wall through the portal system to go directly